-You have come to the right place if you are looking for more information about the Consolidated Framework for Implementation Research (CFIR) that was originally published in Implementation Science in 2009.
+You have come to the right place if you are looking for more information about the Consolidated Framework for Implementation Research (CFIR).
 This site is created for individuals considering using the CFIR to evaluate an implementation or design an implementation study.

 Supported Web Browsers: Google Chrome, Mozilla Firefox, Safari

 The CFIR provides a menu of constructs that have been associated with effective implementation.
-It reflects the state-of-the-science at the time of its development in 2009; including constructs from, for example, Everett Rogers’ Diffusion of Innovations Theory and Greenhalgh and colleagues’ significant compilation of constructs based on their review of 500 published sources across 13 scientific disciplines.
-In addition to these two sources, the CFIR incorporates 18 other sources.
+The Updated CFIR builds on the 2009 version that included constructs from a range of 19 frameworks or related theories including Everett Rogers’ Diffusion of Innovations Theory and Greenhalgh and colleagues’ compilation based on their review of 500 published sources across 13 scientific disciplines.
 The CFIR considered the spectrum of construct terminology and definitions and compiled them into one organizing framework.

 The CFIR provides a menu of constructs arranged across 5 domains that can be used in a range of applications.
-It can provide a practical guide for systematically assessing potential barriers and facilitators in preparation for implementing an innovation, to providing theory-based constructs for developing context-specific logic models or generalizable middle-range theories.
-The following Figure shows the 5 Domains; our published Additional File 1 walks through a description of this diagram.
+It a practical theory-based guide for systematically assessing potential barriers and facilitators to guide tailoring of implementation strategies and adaptations for the innovation being implemented and/or explain outcomes.

 The CFIR was developed by implementation researchers affiliated with Veterans Affairs (VA) Diabetes Quality Enhancement Research Initiative (QUERI).